CUTTING FOR STONE

 BY ABRAHAM VERGHESE

-Our No 1!
-Cutting for Stone is simply a stunning, tremendous read and unanimously made it into the top ten of our Reading Den.
+Our No 1 in book club!
+Cutting for Stone is simply a stunning, tremendous read and unanimously made it into the Den's Dozen.
 Ask any one in the den (& beyond) and Cutting for Stone will always make the list.

 Following the life of two twin brothers Marion and Shiva born in Ethiopia, initially inseparable (literally) and abandoned by their British father after their Indian nun mother dies in childbirth, we are vividly immersed into their breath-taking story of growing up in Addis Ababa and beyond.